 Did your loved one work in the manufacturing, airline, plating, or metal or chemical production industry?
 Were they farmers?
 Unfortunately, jobs in these industries can expose a person to excessive amounts of toxic heavy metals.
 Was the deceased in the military, married to military, or a civilian that worked on a military base?
 If so, they may have been around dangerous levels of metals.
 Did they have metal implants, like a hip or knee replacement?
 Studies show that these devices can cause toxic poisoning.
 Do you have reason to believe that the person was deliberately poisoned?
 Drugs or medications do not survive the cremation process, but if they were given arsenic, mercury, or another heavy metal based poison, we can test for evidence.

 If you suspect the cause of death may be from heavy metal poisoning, contact us.
 Private Lab Results will test the cremated remains for the 5 most commonly found heavy metal poisons or toxins: arsenic, cadmium, chromium, lead and mercury.
 If you want the remains tested for another metal based toxin, let us know.
 We can also test for a single metal.
 You only need to send us a small portion of the remains to test your suspicions.
 If you are comfortable handling the ashes you can send us 1 tablespoon and we’ll test them.
 If not, you can send the entire urn and when testing is complete the remaining ashes will be returned to you.

 Are you concerned that you may not have received actual human remains?
-Would determining the gender of the deceased calm your fears?
 Do you have the ashes of the person you thought you had?
 We also offer DNA testing to aid in confirming the identity of the remains.